LuisKeys/Behavioral-Cloning/writeup_template.md

 6) Cropp images from 132 * 320 to 66 * 200
 7) Created the flipped (horiz mirror) version of images and of angles

+Form this resulting set I used 80% for training and 20% for validation.

+I found that for this covnet and for the selected data 6 epochs was optimal, although with more epochs error was lower, with just 6 the model gemeralized quite good and this prevented overfitting.

+[//]: # (Image References)

-[image1]: ./examples/hist01.jpg "Original angles histogram"
+[image1]: ./examples/hist01.png "Original angles histogram"

-[image1]: ./examples/hist02.jpg "Filtered center angles histogram"
+[image1]: ./examples/hist02.png "Filtered center angles histogram"
+[image1]: ./examples/epochs.png "Original angles histogram"
 [image3]: ./examples/center01.jpg "Center image sample"
 [image4]: ./examples/center02.jpg "Soft center image sample"
 [image5]: ./examples/recovery01.jpg "Recovery"
 [image6]: ./examples/recovery02.jpg "Soft recovery"

-Form this resulting set I used 80% for training and 20% for validation.

-I found that for this covnet and for the selected data 6 epochs was optimal, although with more epochs error was lower, with just 6 the model gemeralized quite good and this prevented overfitting.